kashitamang/city-builder/README.md

 ✅ slogan

 //event listeners for type dropdown on 'change'
--get value of type dropdown (log value of dropdown to the console) -update the DOM for the typecount state
+✅get value of type dropdown (log value of dropdown to the console) ✅update the DOM for the typecount state
--update the DOM for the type picture (use style.backgroundImage on typeEl) -update the state to show the new count of types by calling the displayStats() function
+✅update the DOM for the type picture (use style.backgroundImage on typeEl) ✅update the state to show the new count of types by calling the ✅displayStats() function

-//event listeners for environment dropdown on 'change' -get value of environment dropdown (log value of dropdown to the console) -update the DOM for the environmentcount state
+//event listeners for environment dropdown on 'change' ✅get value of environment dropdown (log value of dropdown to the console) ✅update the DOM for the environmentcount state
--update the DOM for the type picture (use style.backgroundImage on environmentEl) -update the state to show the new count of types by calling the displayStats() function
+✅update the DOM for the type picture (use style.backgroundImage on environmentEl) ✅update the state to show the new count of types by calling the ✅displayStats() function

-//event listeners for apocalypse dropdown on 'change' -get value of apocalypse dropdown (log value of dropdown to the console) -update the DOM for the apocalypsecount state
+//event listeners for apocalypse dropdown on 'change' ✅get value of apocalypse dropdown (log value of dropdown to the console) ✅update the DOM for the apocalypsecount state
--update the DOM for the type picture (use style.backgroundImage on apocalypseEl) -update the state to show the new count of types by calling the displayStats() function
+✅update the DOM for the type picture (use style.backgroundImage on apocalypseEl) ✅update the state to show the new count of types by calling the ✅displayStats() function

 //event listeners for button on 'click'
--get value of slogan
+✅get value of slogan
 -push that value to new array in state
 -clear out the forms input.value by assigning to an empty string -update the dom to show the new slogans byt calling displaySlogans() function;